 Note.
-Independent variable is status quo.
+Independent variable is status-quo.
 CI = 95% confidence intervals, CIL= Lower Confidence Interval, CIH= Higher Confidence Interval.
 The interpretation of outcome is based on LeBel et al. (2019).

 Status quo bias impact on choice

 We conducted a series of tests to determine whether status quo had any impact on the summarized tests in Table 9.